-• Carl T. Bergstrom & Jevin D. West, Calling Bullshit: The Art of Scepticism in a Data-Driven World (Penguin, 2020)

-- Caroline Criado Perez, Invisible Women: Exposing Data Bias in a World Designed for Men (Vintage, 2019) - Sam Gilbert, Good Data: An Optimist's Guide to Our Digital Future (Welbeck, 2021) - Alex Cobham, The Uncounted (Polity Press, 2019) - Jerry Z. Muller, The Tyranny of Metrics (Princeton University Press, 2018) - Lorenzo Fioramonti, How Numbers Rule the World: The Use and Abuse of Statistics in Global Politics (Zed Books, 2014) - Morten Jerven, Poor Numbers: How We Are Misled by African Development Statistics and What to Do about It (Cornell University Press, 2013) - Cathy O'Neil, Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy (Penguin, 2016) - Rory Smith, Expected Goals: The Story of How Data Conquered Football and Changed the Game Forever (Mudlark, 2022) - Joel Best, Damned Lies and Statistics: Untangling Numbers from the Media, Politicians and Activists (University of California Press, 2001)
+- Carl T. Bergstrom & Jevin D. West, Calling Bullsht: The Art of Scepticism in a Data-Driven World (Penguin, 2020) - Caroline Criado Perez, Invisible Women: Exposing Data Bias in a World Designed for Men (Vintage, 2019) - Sam Gilbert, Good Data: An Optimist's Guide to Our Digital Future (Welbeck, 2021) - Alex Cobham, The Uncounted (Polity Press, 2019) - Jerry Z. Muller, The Tyranny of Metrics (Princeton University Press, 2018) - Lorenzo Fioramonti, How Numbers Rule the World: The Use and Abuse of Statistics in Global Politics (Zed Books, 2014) - Morten Jerven, Poor Numbers: How We Are Misled by African Development Statistics and What to Do about It (Cornell University Press, 2013) - Cathy O'Neil, Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy (Penguin, 2016) - Joel Best, Damned Lies and Statistics: Untangling Numbers from the Media, Politicians and Activists (University of California Press, 2001)